 Listen to what your employees need

 The first step to tackling quiet quitting is listening to your employees.
 You can do this by regularly giving your staff the opportunity to provide feedback about various aspects of their work and your company.
 The insights you get will help you to understand how you can improve the employee experience.
-You can gather this feedback with yearly employee satisfaction questionnaires, more regular pulse surveys, or short eNPS questions.
+You can gather this feedback with yearly employee satisfaction questionnaires, more regular pulse surveys, or by using eNPS software.

 By taking the initiative to start regular conversations with your staff, you might even be able to stop quiet quitting in its tracks before it begins.